fictfact/fictfact-welcome/README.md

 # Hello there!

-We don't have any open source projects right now.
-If you'd like, open an issue in this repo and let us know what you were hoping to find :)
+We've got a couple of open source projects for you to checkout.
+Also if you're a githubber and notice any issues with FictFact.com or our mobile site open an issue and we'll try to address it.

-**-- casey and christina**
+**-- brian and christine**

-PS - if you are interested in the Ravelry API, check out [http://ravelry.com/groups/ravelry-api](http://ravelry.com/groups/ravelry-api)
+Note: This repo is forked from the ravelry's welcome repo.
+Don't know about ravelry?
+You should check them out!